Quaker Africa Interest Group (QAIG)

 Our aims are:-

-• To improve education we built 19 schools, equipping them with books, desks, laptops, sports equipment and houses for the teachers.
+• To improve education we built 21 schools, equipping them with books, desks, sports equipment and houses for the teachers.

-• To keep girls in school we provide menstrual hygiene training and human rights training.
+• To keep girls in school we provide menstrual hygiene management kits and training.
+We teach human rights.

 Friends of Monze is a Quaker Recognised Body